 Quitting my Job to Thru-Hike the Appalachian Trail

-The Appalachian Trail idea sparked my interest while ago.
+The idea to thru hike the Appalachian Trail idea sparked my interest while ago.
 At that time, a thru-hike seemed more beautiful than challenging; more ethereal than rugged.
-Henri was the one who brought it up as a dream of his and I must say, I sort of just acquired it by fascination.
-The more I learned about hiking, camping, and survival, the more this dream idea seemed within reach.
+My partner, Henri, had done a section (NY state) of the AT when we first started dating and after that, his dream of thru hiking was amplified.
+The more I learned about hiking, camping, and survival, the more interested I became.
 On one hand, I could easily say, “I wanted to do it because Henri wanted to do it” but that’s simply not true.
-When thinking about why I personally want to do it, there is a laundry list of reasons.
-What it comes down to is this: No. I probably would never have thought to hike the Appalachian Trail if I wasn’t dating the man that I am dating and if he didn’t introduce me to it.
-Isn’t that what people in a healthy relationship do, though?
-Motivate each other to chase their dreams and create new dreams and memories together?
+I don’t think anyone could want to do something as wild as thru hike just for another person.
+At least not me.
+But when I think about why I personally want to do it, there is a laundry list of reasons.

 Now, everyone has been asking the same thing.
 How did it go?
 Well, let’s start with how I thought it would go.
 I was terrified.
-I was ready I was to write a post analyzing the unfortunate situation of being told I’m making a poor decision.
+I work in a corporate setting (digital advertising) and I was to write a post analyzing the unfortunate situation of being told I’m making a poor decision.
 I was prepared to feel terribly guilty or told that this was a poor choice.
-I anticipated that my boss Keith’s reaction would leave me feeling misunderstood.
+I anticipated that my boss’s reaction would leave me feeling misunderstood.
 Actually, I WAS a little misunderstood.
 I said “Appalachian Trail” and he asked “So how long do you need?
 A long weekend or more?”
 Other than that, though, that anticipatory anxiety vanished as we discussed more.
-In short, with Keith the whole situation went better than I could have ever expected.
-The leave was professional and on a good note… Well, as professional as it can be for announcing it to the team, only to then happily participate in the Q&A session revealing the (perhaps TMI) details of how infrequent showering will occur and how to poop in the woods (“Good thing girls don’t poop”).
+In short, the whole situation went better than I could have ever expected.
+I gave over a months notice, which I highly recommend since most thru hikers know of their plans more than a month in advance.
+My boss made an announcement to the employees, and the rest of the afternoon was spent answering data analyst’s questions about the Appalachian Trail.

-For those of you who don’t know, I work(ed) in digital advertising.
-It’s an industry I sort of just fell into after college.
-It’s something I feel confident that I am capable of doing, but my passion is scattered.
+My jobs in digital advertising were something I feel into after college, but it’s never been something I’ve felt passionate about.
+My passions are scattered.
 It’s in clay and illustration and writing and fitness.
-It’s not in one place, so the goal is to live that way for the time being.
-I am leaving without anything waiting back for me here in New York.
+It’s not in one place but instead forever moving, so the goal is to live that way for the time being.
+I am leaving without anything back here waiting for me.
 Perhaps I’ll find myself back in the industry.
-Maybe I’ll go back to school for something else.
+Maybe I’ll go back to school.
 I may fall into another random career.
-Or maybe I’ll return to my love of the service industry.
-If I were unable to quit and let go of my current situation, the trail wouldn’t be as freeing and it certainly wouldn’t have the potential to be such a pivotal point in my life.
+Or maybe I’ll return to the service industry, which I love.
 I’m grateful that I have been receiving support and validation not only from my friends and family, but from the people that I see everyday.
-I wouldn’t change my experience or my decisions for anything, and that’s how I know I’m doing it right… I think.
+I wouldn’t change my experience or my decisions for anything, and that’s the only indication that I’m doing this right.